liamtrotzuk/nativase/README.txt

 A calendar of plants native to your zip code, based on your environment and desired characteristics.
-Check out the tool at: https://nativase.shinyapps.io/Nativase/
+Check out the newer version of the tool at: https://nativore.shinyapps.io/main/.
+Older version found at: https://nativase.shinyapps.io/Nativase/